Vodka: Early history

 A type of distilled liquor designated by the Russian word vodka came to Russia in the late 14th century.
-In 1386, the Genoese ambassadors brought the first aqua vitae ("water of life") to Moscow and presented it to Grand Prince Dmitry Donskoy.
-The liquid obtained by distillation of grape must was thought to be a concentrate and a "spirit" of wine (spiritus vini in Latin), whence came to the name of this substance in many European languages (like English spirit, or Russian спирт, spirt).
+In 1386, the Genoese ambassadors brought the first aqua vitae ('water of life') to Moscow and presented it to Grand Prince Dmitry Donskoy.
+The liquid obtained by distillation of grape must was thought to be a concentrate and a spirit of wine (spiritus vini), whence came to the name of this substance in many European languages (like English spirit, or Russian спирт, spirt).
 As the Genoese passed through Moscow and brought with them aqua vitae, Russian monks transformed the practice of distilling wine into vodka production.
 Another theory is that the practice came to Russia through the trade routes of the Hanseatic League, with the earliest mention of imported wines being in 1436.

-Perhaps one of the earliest terms linked to vodka production was varenoe vino ("distilled wine") which appears in a 1399 document.
+Perhaps one of the earliest terms linked to vodka production was varenoe vino ('distilled wine') which appears in a 1399 document.
 Another term used was perevara, a precursor to vodka, which last appears in official documents in 1495.
 The term korchma is one of the oldest official terms used for vodka, which was used alongside varenoe vino, but later came to denote illegally produced vodka by the 16th century.
-Other terms that referred to vodka included goriachee vino ("burning wine"), zhzhenoe vino ("burnt wine"), and khlebnoe vino ("bread wine").
+Other terms that referred to vodka included goriachee vino ('burning wine'), zhzhenoe vino ('burnt wine'), and khlebnoe vino ('bread wine').

-This "bread wine", as it was initially known, was for a long time produced exclusively in the Grand Principality of Moscow and in no other Russian principality (this situation persisted until the era of industrial production).
-Thus, this beverage was closely associated with Moscow.
-Ivan III created the first Russian state monopoly on vodka in 1474, and by 1505, the first exports of distilled Russian vodka had arrived in Sweden.
+This 'bread wine', as it was initially known, was for a long time produced exclusively in the Grand Principality of Moscow and nowhere else, a situation that persisted until the era of industrial production.
+As a result, the beverage was closely associated with Moscow.
+Ivan III established the first Russian state monopoly on vodka in 1474, and by 1505, distilled Russian vodka was being exported to Sweden.

 By the 16th century, the consumption of vodka was widespread in Russia, with Sigismund von Herberstein stating that nobles at the Russian court "at the beginning of the meal always drank aqua vitae", although Herberstein makes no further mention of the drink.
 Around the same time, government-run taverns known as kabaks replaced privately-run korchmas.
 Giles Fletcher, who was the English ambassador in Russia, wrote:

 In every great towne of his Realme he hath a Caback or drinking house, where is sold aquavitæ (which they call Russewine) mead, beere, &c.
 Out of these hee receiveth rent that amounteth to a great summe of money.